geotrev/bulba/README.md

 }
 ```

+By default, all entries to `properties` will be upgraded with internal accessors, of which the setter will trigger a render, `componentPropertyChanged`, and `componentAttributeChanged` (if reflected).
+See [lifecycle](#lifecycle) methods below.

 #### Configuration Options

 The configuration is optional.
 Simply setting the property configuration to an empty object - `{}` - will be enough to upgrade it.